 Install the Sprayer Hose

 Hose installation for a pull-down sprayer is the next step.
 Install the sprayer head onto the threaded end of the hose and hand tighten only.
 Attach the hose guide onto the other end of the hose and feed it through to the underside of the sink.
 Remove the hose guide and feed the weight onto the hose.

 Connect the sprayer hose to the valve hose by pushing the ends of the hoses together.
 Secure them by installing the clip to hold them in place.
 Pull the sprayer out and check that when you do, the sprayer hose does not catch on anything under the sink.
 If the hose gets tangled up during the installation, it can make it difficult to use the sprayer.

 Connect the Water Lines

 Connect the hot and cold water lines.
-The size of the faucet hoses can vary, but many newer faucets come with 3/8-inch hoses that need to be connected to 3/8" angle stops.
-To connect the water lines just thread the flex lines by hand to make sure they do not cross thread and then finish tightening them up firmly with a wrench or pliers.
+The size of the faucet hoses can vary, but many newer faucets come with 3/8-inch hoses that need to be connected to 3/8-inch angle stops.
+To connect the water lines, just thread the flex lines by hand to make sure they do not cross-thread and then finish tightening them up firmly with a wrench or pliers.

 Install the Faucet Trim

 Check for Leaks

 At this point, it is a good idea to test for leaks underneath the sink again.
 We also recommend checking for leaks several hours after the installation and once again the next day.
 Even a very small water leak under the sink can lead to mold and cabinet damage over time.